gavinsalam/2017-Edinburgh-jet-lectures/README.md

 # Jet Physics at the LHC

-Material connected with the "Jet Physics at the LHC" lectures at the [Higgs Centre School of Theoretical Physics 2017](https://higgs.ph.ed.ac.uk/workshops/higgs-centre-school-theoretical-physics-2017).
+Material connected with the "Jet Physics at the LHC" lectures at the Edinburgh [Higgs Centre School of Theoretical Physics 2017](https://higgs.ph.ed.ac.uk/workshops/higgs-centre-school-theoretical-physics-2017).

 Useful references & tools: